 I aim to capture a sense of this seabird-saving grit and gumption and help pass it on.
 So I'm roaming the New Zealand coastline for nine months, with my tent and kayak in tow.
 I'm sketching seabirds and taking part in seabird conservation and telling stories about it all.

-I'm collecting most of those stories right here on my blog.
-To really stay in the loop, you can:
+I'm collecting most of those stories right here.
+But to really stay in the loop...

-- Check out my column on National Geographic Voices
+- Check out my column on the National Geographic Blog

 - Follow @sketchbiologist on Instagram, Twitter, and Facebook